kentik/config-snippets-cloud/cloud_Azure/terraform/module/examples/multiple_accounts_multiple_resource_group/README.md

 - ask for Azure location
 - get all Resource Groups available in selected location

-Finally, after profiles have been added:
-- backup your profiles file
-- store new profile in selected file
+On every execution the tool creates backup copy of the profiles file in directory `backup_profiles` (the directory is created if it does not exist) and stores new/updated set of profiles.
 ### Usage (PowerShell or Bash)

 - Add multiple profiles to `profiles.ini` - interactively ask user for profile names: